-Wiley continues to evolve our approach to supply chain management and has programmed a number of activities for the next 12-month period that include;
+Wiley continues to evolve our approach to identifying, mitigating and managing the risks of modern slavery and has programmed a number of activities for the next 12-24 months that include;

-- Increased resourcing for compliance and investigation within our Project Management Office - Roll out of further training within the Wiley Training System addressing Modern Slavery risk factors - Development of deeper supply chain understanding via centralisation of procurement authorisation processes - Further development over the assessment framework for supplier conduct - Implementation of a business wide Anti-Bribery policy setting that provides further guidance on the ethical dealing of the business, and - Update of the Whistle-blower policy and the introduction of new mechanisms for internal and external parties to report potential non-compliance
+- Increasing resourcing for risk management across the business. - Enhancing training to address Modern Slavery risk factors. - Development of deeper supply chain understanding via centralisation of procurement authorisation processes. - Further development of the risk assessment framework for suppliers. - Update of the Whistle-blower policy and the introduction of new mechanisms for internal and external parties to report potential or actual issues. - Implementation of Hammertech safety management software. - · Refresh of safety management system documentation.